While we are asking you and many of our colleagues to stay at home, our staff are still working hard in the nation's

 Like with all forestry operations, there are rigorous health and safety procedures in place with chainsaw work in order to prevent accidents and ensure safe working conditions.
 There is a wide range of chainsaw training, which is essential for operators in order to undertake a range of scenarios on a typical harvesting site.
 Training includes the different techniques for felling different sizes of trees, felling windblown trees, tree climbing and felling trees with the assistance of a winch.
 On my harvesting sites we have a good team of experienced local contractors who are bringing on younger operators to teach them the safest ways of using a chainsaw.

 We had to divert our machines to different sites to avoid the need for chainsaw use, although this would not have been practical longer term because most harvesting sites require some chainsaw work for access.
-Since then, we have been able to review the restrictions and chainsaw work is now safe to resume, which will help our team immensely.
+Since then, we have been able to review the restrictions and chainsaw work is now safe to resume, which has helped our team immensely.

 Gratefully, I work with a fantastic team who make my job very straightforward.
 A highlight of my role is looking over a harvested site on a beautiful sunny day and thinking about all the different factors that my team have played a part in, from measuring the trees for timber, building road access, planning the operations, harvesting the timber and then selling it to customers.
 The landscape will continue to change once it is replanted and the next generation of foresters will harvest the timber.

 I’m proud of the fact that my role is, in a small way, helping to keep the timber industry going.
 Vital products like pallets, cardboard packaging, and the production of energy are all essential at this time.
 One of our customers was involved in the supply of chipboard for the NHS Nightingale hospitals — a further indication of the importance the timber industry can play, especially in a time of national crisis.
 With sustainable forest management, we can continue providing timber for the future.